Chapter 1:

 It didn't take long until Audra finally realized that, no, she wasn't going to be able to fit everything on her bike.
 They'd barely made progress after half an hour, and Zephyr could tell her patience was running thin.

 "Damn it!
-This shouldn't be this hard."
+This shouldn't be hard!"

 Zephyr pointed at the appliance that had compressed the back tire into the ground.
+"It's not exactly meant to be portable."

 "Fine, I admit it—there's no way I can get this all to work.
 But what am I supposed to do now?
 I need all this stuff to live."